Fibrations of $\infty$-categories

-The next result offers a broad class of left final exponentiable fibrations and of right initial exponentiable fibrations. \begin{prop} Let $\cE \to \cK$ be an exponentiable fibration.
-If $\cE\to \cK$ is a coCartesian fibration, then it is left final.
-If $\cE\to \cK$ is a Cartesian fibration, then it is right initial.
+The next result offers a broad class of left-final exponentiable fibrations and of right-initial exponentiable fibrations. \begin{prop} Let $\cE \to \cK$ be an exponentiable fibration.
+If $\cE\to \cK$ is a coCartesian fibration, then it is left-final.
+If $\cE\to \cK$ is a Cartesian fibration, then it is right-initial.

 \end{prop}

 \begin{proof} Both of these statements follow from Lemma~\ref{firsthalf-locallycocart}, using Corollary~\ref{loc.final}.

 \end{proof}